Requirements vary depending on age and driving experience. The categories below will provide details on which type of license or ID to apply for.

 To operate a motorcycle or motor-driven cycle, you need to have an "L" endorsement on your current Oklahoma Driver License.
 If you do not have a current Oklahoma Driver License, you will have to apply for a Motorcycle Permit before receiving a motorcycle restricted license.

 Click here to view or modify an upcoming appointment.
 You will be asked to enter the phone number that the appointment was booked with.

 You may make edits to your upcoming appointment to reschedule the date or time.
 Please note that if an appointment is cancelled (not rescheduled) you will not receive a refund for the original appointment.

 Due to a high volume of requests recently, please allow up to 60 days after your submission to receive your license in the mail.

 Should you need additional assistance, click here to visit our Help Center.

 To receive a refund, please reach out to DLrenewal@dps.ok.gov with your query and include the following details in your email:

 The FS-Case Number (Not the profile number) which can be found at my.ok.gov

 Note: Please be aware it can take up to 6 weeks from the time you receive the refund confirmation email for the refund to be fully processed.

-Yes, you can hold both a State ID card and a Driver License.
+Yes, you can hold both an Oklahoma State ID card and an Oklahoma Driver License.
 A State ID card serves solely as a form of identification and does not offer driving privileges.